 Click on the ART link above to read up on what's happening at the Little Gallery at JHOM!

 Online "Reserve Now" advance ticket sales close at 5pm day of show.
 Walk-ups however are available at the door all evening, unless the show is a sell-out.
 You do not need a separate reservation for dinner, your ticket is your reservation.
 Paper tickets are not issued.
 Just give your name to the hostess when you arrive.
 Our open seating is first-come-first-serve.
 Kids 12 and under get in free.
 The kitchen is open for dinner from 6 to 9:30 for show attendees only.
 Take-out is also available.
-Tickets are not required for bar seating, but dinner service is not available at the bar.
+Box office tickets for any show may be purchased Friday and Saturday evenings.

 Concert - $25 online advance / $30 door